Skyleaft/MangaScrapper/llm_project_spec.md

   ```

 > [!NOTE]
-> `includeSignalRConsumer: true` enables ONLY the SignalR notification consumer on the API host, preventing the API from consuming heavy worker job queues. `includeRabbitMqConsumer: true` on the worker enables background scraping task queues.
+> `includeSignalRConsumer: true` enables ONLY the SignalR notification consumers (`chapter-pages-scraped` and `chapter-scraping-progress`) on the API host, preventing the API from consuming heavy worker job queues. `includeRabbitMqConsumer: true` on the worker enables background scraping task queues.

 ---

-### 3. Real-Time Cross-Service Notifications (SignalR + RabbitMQ)
+### 3. Real-Time Cross-Service Notifications & Progress Streaming (SignalR + RabbitMQ)

-When background scraping tasks finish in `Scrapper.Worker`:
+The architecture supports both incremental progress streaming and completion events:

+1. **Live Scraping Progress Stream**:
+   - As `Scrapper.Worker` downloads and converts each page to WebP in `GetChapterPage`, `ScrapChapterPagesHandler` publishes `ChapterScrapingProgressIntegrationEvent` (reporting `DownloadedPages`, `TotalPages`, `Percent`, `Status`) to RabbitMQ queue `"chapter-scraping-progress"`.
+   - `ChapterScrapingProgressSignalRHandler` in `MangaScrapper.Api` consumes the event and broadcasts `"ChapterScrapingProgress"` via `IHubContext<MangaHub>` to group `$"manga-{mangaId}"` and all connected clients.
+   - Blazor UI clients (`MangaDetailModal.razor`) render a live animated progress bar with exact page counters and chapter row indicators.

+2. **Chapter Scraping Completion Broadcast**:
-1. `ScrapChapterPagesHandler` updates MongoDB and publishes `ChapterPagesScrapedIntegrationEvent` to RabbitMQ queue `"chapter-pages-scraped"`.
+   - When a chapter finishes, `ScrapChapterPagesHandler` updates MongoDB and publishes `ChapterPagesScrapedIntegrationEvent` to RabbitMQ queue `"chapter-pages-scraped"`.
-2. `ChapterPagesScrapedSignalRHandler` in `MangaScrapper.Api` consumes the event and broadcasts `"ChaptersUpdated"` via `IHubContext<MangaHub>` to group `$"manga-{mangaId}"` and all connected clients.
+   - `ChapterPagesScrapedSignalRHandler` in `MangaScrapper.Api` consumes the event and broadcasts `"ChaptersUpdated"` via `IHubContext<MangaHub>`.
-3. Blazor UI clients (`PublicMangaDetailPage.razor`, `MangaDetailModal.razor`) listen on `/hubs/manga` and automatically re-query `GetAllChaptersQuery` without full-page reloads.
+   - Blazor UI clients (`PublicMangaDetailPage.razor`, `MangaDetailModal.razor`) automatically re-query `GetAllChaptersQuery` without full-page reloads.

 ---